Custom eLearning Solutions

 Example:

-An eight‑minute branching scenario helps production coordinators and department heads practice handling a last‑minute script change.
+Improve judgment in the moments that shape audience satisfaction, production efficiency, and brand consistency.
 They weigh options such as waiting for a rewrite, filming the scene as written, or shooting inserts, and they see how each choice impacts overtime costs and continuity.
 A scorecard summarizing the outcome is sent to the unit production manager's dashboard.

 Tests and Assessments